DrGBL/WES.WGS/README.md

-# Covid-19 HGI WES/WGS burden test BQC-19 pipeline
+# Covid-19 HGI WES/WGS burden test BQC-19 pipeline guidance

-***October 25, 2021: Added step 12, the code for single variant analysis (to be done without rare variant PCs!)***

 This is code made available to other members of the consortium, in an effort to help with their local pipelines.
-The full analysis protocol (v6) can be found here: https://docs.google.com/document/d/1QrwktjejSH7A1Srzdkyfg4gJi8u4HAFrXPn8XrdX7wo/edit?usp=sharing

 Note that all code is written assuming that the GRCh38 genome is used.
 It also assumes that the initial input is a ***joint-called*** vcf file with all samples to be used for the analysis.